 Dr. James Karas joined the practice in 1993 bringing with him additional clinical support as well as Transesophageal Echocardiography.
 In the early 2000’s, with continued growth of the practice and an endowment from Rolf and Alexandra Kauka, the idea of a Cardiovascular Center began to take shape.
 This resulted in an expanded Cath Lab.
 Our cardiovascular services were consolidated in the new East Tower of Archbold Memorial Hospital which opened in 2006.
 Dr. Robert Miles joined the practice in 2005.
 Dr. Rick Kerensky came in 2006 and started the cardiac interventional program.

 Additional interventional talent was added with Dr. Clay Sizemore in 2010, Dr. Chris Daniels in 2014 and Dr. Pranav Diwan in 2015.
 Dr. Kash Choksi (2016) and Dr. Adam Marler (2019) bolstered the noninvasive limb of our services.
-Cardiovascular Consultants celebrates welcomes our most recent addition in 2021, Dr. Pallavi Luthra who serves our Moultrie campus and interventional physician, Dr. K. Uzo Okoro who joined us in 2022.
+Cardiovascular Consultants is proud of the additions of Dr. Pallavi Luthra, in 2021, who serves our Moultrie campus and interventional physician, Dr. K. Uzo Okoro who joined us in 2022.
 It gives us great pleasue to welcome our most recent interventional physician, Dr. Jared Davis.